aramsh/uber-movie-finder/README.md

 This is to find some movies from the SF data.
 This code was written in a short period of time for demo.

+The back-end calls SF-Data once a day to fetch the data, and sends a lighter version to the front-end.

 Things that could be improved:
 1- I did not like the json format, so I am downloding the XML and converting it to a smaller JSON to send to the fromnt end.
 2- Some of the addresses are very vague, they could be processed better.
 Right now I just add "San Francisco" to the end of them, hopping google api would find something.